Mallrat: 2015–2016: Early years

 The name 'Mallrat' is derived from the 2012 track "Mallrats (La La La)" by American punk band the Orwells.
-Shaw released her official debut single, "Suicide Blonde" produced by Tigerilla, under the name Mallrat on 23 July 2015.
+Shaw released her official debut single, "Suicide Blonde", under the name Mallrat on 23 July 2015.
 This single would later be included on her debut EP, Uninvited, which she recorded while in her last year of high school.

 2017–2021: Signing onto labels, In the Sky and Driving Music

 Mallrat performed at Splendour in the Grass in 2017, and alongside artists such as Peking Duk and Allday.
 She then signed on with Canadian label Nettwerk Records and Australian label Dew Process.
 In early 2017, Mallrat supported Peking Duk on their 'Clowntown' tour.
 In October 2017, Mallrat released her single "Better" followed by "UFO" featuring Allday in February 2018 and "Groceries" in June 2018.
 All three tracks featured on her second EP, In the Sky which was released in June 2018.
 In 2018–2019, Mallrat supported Maggie Rogers in Europe on her 'Heard It In A Past Life' World Tour.
 In January 2019, Mallrat announced her headline national tour with Basenji, Kota Banks, and Nyne as supports.
 Later that month "Groceries" and "UFO" placed at number 7 and 70, respectively, in the 2018 Triple J Hottest 100.

 In August 2019, Mallrat released "Charlie" the lead single from her third EP Driving Music which was released in September 2019.
 The EP peaked at number 10 on the ARIA Charts.
 In December 2019, NME included "Uninvited", a song from the 2016 album Uninvited, as one of the greatest songs of the 2010s decade, at number 91.
 In January 2020, "Charlie" and "Nobody's Home" featuring Basenji placed at number 3 and 59, respectively, in the 2019 Triple J Hottest 100.
 In January 2021, Mallrat's single "Rockstar" placed 13 in the 2020 Triple J Hottest 100.